stacks-archive/blockstack.go/indexer/README.md

 The resolver runs through all the names in the Blockstack network, pulls their Zonefiles and resolves their profiles by fetching the data there.
 It persists this data in a Mongodb instance to survive restarts and re-syncs the data if the process dies.

-The blockstack api runs an instance of the resolver to help manage responses.
+The blockstack api runs an instance of the indexer to help manage responses.
 The resolver also has the database connection.

 # Implement Retries for the following methods: